captain-woof/PSXecute/README.md

 Edit `Payload/src/main.c` and hit `./compile.sh` in `Payload`.

-You may need to compile the LLVM passes first.
-If you import a function from a DLL, you need to add it in [/Transpiler/dllmapping.h](./Transpiler/dllmapping.h) and then recompile the passes.
+You may need to compile the LLVM passes first:

 ```bash
 cd Transpiler
 ./compile.sh
 ```

+If you import a function from a DLL, you need to add it in [/Transpiler/dllmapping.h](./Transpiler/dllmapping.h) and then recompile the passes.